New VA-BU-CLF Brain Bank report marks 1,000 brain donation milestone

 A precious gift begins a journey of discovery

 It all begins with the incredible gift of a donated brain (click here to learn how to join the brain donation registry).
-Nearly 1,000 generous individuals and families have donated tissue to the VA-BU-CLF Brain Bank, creating the world’s largest CTE repository.
+More than 1,000 generous individuals and families have donated tissue to the VA-BU-CLF Brain Bank, creating the world’s largest CTE repository.
 The generosity of our Legacy Families has laid the foundation for incredible discoveries about the long term consequences of brain trauma.
 Our Legacy Donors are the heroes of the battle against CTE.
 Thanks to these families and donors, we have compiled a diverse collection of donated tissue proving CTE is not only a problem for football, but a problem for any sport with routine head impacts as well as military veterans.

 Upon arrival, the donated tissue is carefully studied and analyzed for evidence of all known brain diseases, including CTE.
 Researchers also conduct extensive interviews with friends and family of the Legacy Donor to understand what they were like in life, providing context for the tissue analysis.
 The tissue is then stored and samples are made available to leading researchers around the world.